BIM Implementation - Putting People First

 The programme focusses on putting people first.
 People are at the forefront of change - it’s not the software or the technical environment you are working in, it is your ability to persuade and motivate both yourself and your team.

-Having these skills will help you to bring about the changes in behaviour and culture required for the successful roll-out of Building Information Modelling (BIM) in your project or organisation.
-This course will provide you with an understanding of what you need to do to lead or be a member of a project team implementing BIM Level 2 culture and processes.
+Having these skills will help you to bring about the changes in behaviour and culture required for the successful roll-out of a robust Information Management (IM) framework, based on the UK BIM Framework / ISO 19650 series, in your project or organisation.
+This course will provide you with an understanding of what you need to do to lead or be a member of a project team implementing an IM and UK BIM Framework culture and processes.
 Defining clear roles and responsibilities is a critical aspect.

 Sessions cover the following key assets of a successful decision-maker:

-Infrastructure case studies are used to show how a project manager, an engineer or a technician can apply BIM.
+Infrastructure case studies are used to show how a project manager, an engineer or a technician can apply the ISO 19650 series of standards.

 ICE Certificate for BIM

-Attending this training course contributes towards your achievement of the ICE Certificate for BIM - a unique ICE award that proves you have received the training and guidance necessary to be able to implement Building Information Modelling (BIM) Level 2 in your organisation.
+Attending this training course contributes towards your achievement of the ICE Certificate for BIM - a unique ICE award that proves you have received the training and guidance necessary to be able to implement the UK BIM Framework / ISO 19650 series in your organisation.

 The ICE Certificate for BIM is awarded to delegates who have attended and successfully complete the ICE BIM for Infrastructure training course, and who have attended and successfully completed this BIM Implementation training course.

-This training course is mapped to the BIM Task Group's Learning Outcomes Framework for BIM Level 2.
+This training course is mapped to the UK BIM Framework Learning Outcomes.
 The programme meets relevant specifications of the framework.

 Sessions begin at 9:00 and finish at 17:00.
 Morning and afternoon coffee breaks and lunch are included in the programme.